serversideup/spin/docs/content/docs/9.command-reference/build.md

 ---
 # spin build
 ::lead-p
-Trigger a build of your docker-compose files.
+Trigger a build of your compose files.
 ::

 ## Usage